• Home

 Conversation Heart Science

 Using the holidays as inspiration in your lessons is always a fun way to break up the monotony.
 Since Valentine’s day is coming up these Conversation Hearts are everywhere, and while I personally don’t enjoy eating them I thought it would be fun to use them in our science experiments.
-In this experiment we are observing the effects different environments have on the Conversation Hearts.
+In this experiment we are observing the effects different environments have on Conversation Hearts.
 For more science fun with Conversation, Hearts check out our Dancing Conversation Hearts Density Experiment.
 Before we begin, take a moment and pin this post on your homeschool science board for later!
+Since it is Valentine's Day is approaching this fun and simple conversation heart science experiment is sure to get your kids excited.

 Conversation Heart Science Supplies